sodadata/docs/_includes/core-datasource-config.md

 ```python
 df = ...user-defined-way-to-build-the-dataframe...
 ```
-2. Use the Spark API to link the name of a temporary table to a DataFrame.
+3. Use the Spark API to link the name of a temporary table to a DataFrame.
 In this example, the name of the table is `customers`.
 ```python
 db.createOrReplaceTempView('customers')
 ```
-3. Use the Spark API to link a DataFrame to the name of each temporary table against which you wish to run Soda scans.
+4. Use the Spark API to link a DataFrame to the name of each temporary table against which you wish to run Soda scans.
 Refer to <a href="https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.createOrReplaceTempView.html" target="_blank"> PySpark documentation</a>.
-4. [Define a programmatic scan]({% link soda-core/programmatic-scans.md %}) for the data in the DataFrames, and include one extra method to pass all the DataFrames to Soda Core: `add_spark_session(self, spark_session, data_source_name: str)`.
+5. [Define a programmatic scan]({% link soda-core/programmatic-scans.md %}) for the data in the DataFrames, and include one extra method to pass all the DataFrames to Soda Core: `add_spark_session(self, spark_session, data_source_name: str)`.
 The default value for `data_source_name` is `"spark_df"`.
-Refer to example below.
+Refer to the example below.

 ```python
 spark_session = ...your_spark_session...